Azure/azure-powershell/src/Kusto/examples/Test-AzKustoScriptNameAvailability.md

 The above command checks that the script name which is not in use.

-### Example 2: Checks that the script name which is not valid
+### Example 2: Check that the script name which is not valid
 ```powershell
 PS C:\> Test-AzKustoScriptNameAvailability -ClusterName testnewkustocluster -DatabaseName mykustodatabase -ResourceGroupName testrg -Name newkustoscript!